scivision/PyLivestream/README.rst

 Python scripted livestreaming using FFmpeg
 ==========================================

+Streams to one or **multiple** streaming sites simultaneously.
-FFmpeg can easily be used to stream to Facebook Live, YouTube Live, Periscope, Twitch, Mixer, Ustream, Vimeo and more for streaming broadcasts.
+FFmpeg is used from Python ``subprocess`` to stream to Facebook Live, YouTube Live, Periscope, Twitch, Mixer, Ustream, Vimeo and more for streaming broadcasts.
-These Python scripts compute the optimal parameters.
+The Python scripts compute good streaming parameters, and emit the command used so you can just copy and paste in the future if you wish.
 Works on any OS (Mac, Linux, Windows).
 Uses an ``.ini`` file to adjust all parameters.